-Sicily Campervan Stopovers
+Sicily Campervan and Motorhome Stopovers

 - Giardini Naxos: Paid campervan campsite near Taormina with a view of Mount Etna in the distance.
-This campsite was very close to the local bus stop of Racenta, where you can catch a bus to Taormina for 3 euro return.
+This campsite was very close to the local bus stop of Racenta, where you can catch a bus to Taormina for a €3 return.

 - Cavagrande del Cassabile – Free campervan car park beside the trail down to the Cassibile River.
 No facilities.

-You can buy an all-day bus ticket at the office here (for about 3 euro) and the bus stops right outside the campsite.
+You can buy an all-day bus ticket at the office here, for about €3, and the bus stops right outside the campsite.
 The bus takes about 20 minutes to get into the centre of Palermo.